cityofasheville/bedrock2/docs/docker-install.md

 ### Next Steps

-To build and run:
-make sure colima is running
+Make sure colima is running
 ```
 colima start
 ```

-The first time, you may have to run
+The first time you run colima, you may have to run
 ```
 docker context use colima
 ```